SINTEFMedtek/CustusX/source/plugins/org.custusx.core.video/doc/org.custusx.core.video.md

 ===========================================================
 Stream images from a video grabber.
-The video source is installed using the usual method on your operating system, then it is made available to the application through the <http://opencv.org/> library.
+The video source is installed using the usual method on your operating system, then it is made available to the application through the [OpenCV library](http://opencv.org).